My Dinner

 Soaking the raisings

-• Soak the raisins at least 1 hour before baking (better the night before) in warm water and with rum (optional)
+• Soak the raisins at least 1 hour before baking (ideally the night before) in warm water and rum (optional) to prevent them from burning later.

 To make the dough

 • Warm up the milk to a lukewarm temperature.
-Stir the yeast into the milk and mix with 100 gr / 3.5 oz of the flour.
+Stir the yeast into the milk and mix with 100 gr / 1 cup of the flour.
 Leave the yeast mixture to activate for at least 45 minutes.

 • Drain the raisins.